 Today, I’m sharing with you a FREE download to help you plan for alignments between math and the arts by finding common processes and practices in these contents.
 We do even more of this in our new Designed to STEAM Online Course!

 One of the key shifts in Common Core Mathematics is the presence of the Standards for Mathematical Practice.
 These standards promote important “processes and proficiencies” in math students.
-The idea behind these mathematical practices, and behind Common Core in general, is to give students the tools they need to solve problems and to become lifelong, independent learners.
+The idea behind these mathematical thinking and practices, and behind Common Core in general, is to give students the tools they need to solve problems and to become lifelong, independent learners.
 These skills are developed throughout a student’s math education throughout the years.
 The Standards for Mathematical Practice are as follows:

 - Make sense of problems and persevere in solving them.